zulip/zulip/docs/production/upgrade-or-modify.md

 file, first check whether there's an option supported by `/etc/zulip/zulip.conf` for the customization you need.
-And if you need to make local modifications, please report the issue so that we can make the Zulip puppet configuration flexible enough to handle your setup.
+And if you need to make local modifications, please report the issue so that we can make the Zulip Puppet configuration flexible enough to handle your setup.

 ### nginx configuration changes